cronkitedata/cronkite-docs/docs/special/scrape-part1.md

 Open your Inspector panel, and go to this [list of Major League Baseball player statistics](http://mlb.mlb.com/stats/sortable.jsp#elem=%5Bobject+Object%5D&tab_level=child&click_text=Sortable+Player+hitting&game_type='R'&season=2018&season_type=ANY&league_code='MLB'&sectionType=sp&statType=hitting&page=1&ts=1552429749141&timeframe=&playerType=ALL&last_x_days=&split=h)

+(Once again, be sure your "Responsive" setting is off by clicking on the little phone in Inspector.
+Otherwise you'll be sent to the mobile site, which is different.)

 You're interested in getting to the data shown on the left side of the screen, but you don't want to have to page 21 times to get it.

 ![]({{site.baseurl}}/assets/images/31-mlb1.png)

 In your network tab, somewhere down the side is a file that begins with "stats.splayer?season=...."
 These are often hard to find, but that is where the JSON file that we looked at earlier resides on this page.
+(Often, you'll look for something that has "ajax", "jsaon", "xml", or "xthr" in the name.
+Other times, just scroll through and look for requests or responses that look like data.)

 You should see a ver long "Request URL" on the right.
 If you scroll all the way down, you'll see that request has been split up into its pieces, which we can see under "Query String Parameters"